September 16, 2020

-If you’re at all interested in the NYC real estate market, there’s one question that keeps coming up - what will be the impact of coronavirus?
-It’s safe to assume the overall impact will not be good but how worried should buyers and sellers be?
+If you’re at all interested in the NYC real estate market, there’s one question that keeps coming up - how is coronavirus impacting NYC real estate?
+It’s safe to assume the overall impact is not good but how worried should buyers and sellers be?

 The NYC real estate market came out of lockdown on June 22nd with Phase 2 of the reopening plan and in-person showings are now allowed again.
 During lockdown, only "virtual showings” were allowed which generally meant a video walkthrough or a series of 360 camera shots.
 They were better than nothing but the vast majority of buyers still needed to physically walk a property before putting down six or seven figures.
 That was the #1, 2 and 3 problem for the market.
 Even with everything going on, transaction count would have been much higher if buyers could have safely walked an apartment.

 While in-person showings are back, the market is far from normal.
 In order to confirm an in-person showing, two REBNY forms are required - the Limitation of Liability Form and Health Questionnaire Screening Form.
 Many individual buildings also have their own forms and some buildings are still prohibiting showings.

 The inability to see properties during lockdown resulted in a dramatic decline in transaction count.
 Normally, Manhattan sees about 1,000 contracts signed in April and May but this year they averaged less than 200.
 The buyers in many (or even most) of those deals saw the property and/or made their offer earlier in the year.
 June saw some improvement but it really wasn't until July when showings could turn into signed contracts.
 July contracts were about double those signed in June (but still down 39% year over year) and August was down only 14% year over year.